oapicf/pinterest-sdk/clients/javascript/generated/docs/PinsApi.md

 List Pins

      Get a list of the Pins owned by the \&quot;operation user_account\&quot;.     - By default, the \&quot;operation user_account\&quot; is the token user_account.     - All Pins owned by the \&quot;operation user_account\&quot; are included, regardless of who owns the board they are on.
-Optional: Business Access: Specify an ad_account_id to use the owner of that ad_account as the \&quot;operation user_account\&quot;.
-Disclaimer: there are known performance issues when filtering by field &lt;code&gt;creative_type&lt;/code&gt; and including protected pins.
-If your request is timing out in this scenario we encourage you to use &lt;a href&#x3D;&#39;/docs/api/v5/#operation/boards/list_pins&#39;&gt;GET List Pins on Board&lt;/a&gt;.
+Optional: Business Access: Specify an &#x60;ad_account_id&#x60; to use the owner of that ad_account as the \&quot;operation user_account\&quot;.
+Disclaimer: There are known performance issues when filtering by field &#x60;creative_type&#x60; and including protected pins.
+If your request is timing out in this scenario, we encourage you to use [GET List Pins on Board](/docs/api/v5/#operation/boards/list_pins).

 ### Example